Back to All Events

 Hosted by: Javier Viñuela

-Neighbors United for Migrant Support is a mutual aid organization based in the First Presbyterian Church which provides free legal services for asylum seekers in their applications.
+Neighbors United for Migrant Support is a mutual aid organization based in Hyde Park which provides free legal services for asylum seekers in their applications.
 This workshop will host an orientation/teach in on our services directed towards Spanish speakers to be able to conduct interview translations, and to get a network of people to accompany our community members to court, as well as a RISO poster session emphasized on ways of resistance, protest, and informative actions.
 Overall, this will be an opportunity to connect and build community around a paramount cause in the country nowadays.

 Hosted by: Jim Dye